yeady88/wats3010-skills-1/8-font-text/README.md

 1. hr
 1. rems
 1. 2 built in serif fonts
-1. 2 build in sans serif fonts
+1. 2 built in sans serif fonts
 1. 2 fonts using CDN from google fonts

 Experiment with fonts and text styling by implementing the following.